willyopudo/TaskCardsManagementApi/README.md

 Note: Color, if provided, should conform to a “6 alphanumeric characters prefixed with a #“ format<br>

-Play around with the other endpoints by testing several test cases <br>
+Play around with the other endpoints by testing several test cases :blush:<br>

 Thank you for checking out this repository :heart: